 Jamey says by following this method, (CS) organizations will stand differentiated.
 This method can become a continuation of excellent service, product value, and brand experience.

 At the end of the day: the brand experience should be unique.
-Whereas, the customer experience needs to be reinforced in every interaction or touchpoint, while the product value grows based on customer appreciation and perception.
+In contrast, the customer experience needs to be reinforced in every interaction or touchpoint, while the product value grows based on customer appreciation and perception.

-Since we have different products on the market, each of them has unique ways to determine the impact they are giving and offering.
+Since we have different products on the market, they have unique ways to determine their impact.
 But one thing remains, every customer wants to make their life better by using your tools and platforms.
-They are not buying tools for the sake of it (tools), but they want to achieve success when they use it.
+They are not buying tools for their sake (tools), but they want to achieve success when they use it.